5 Great Open Source Apps We Use In Our School

 - and some more (hardware can be used longer, etc.)

-Today I would like to introduce 5 open source programs, which we use and that make life easier for us in the IT everyday life of the school.
+Today I would like to introduce 5 open source programs, which we use, and that makes life easier for us in the IT everyday life of the school.

-Linuxmuster.net is in my opinion the best free sample solution currently available for schools.
+Linuxmuster.net is in my opinion the best free & open source school server solution currently available for schools.
 It forms the heart of our infrastructure (DNS, DHCP for the LAN, LDAP, Samba, RADIUS).
 It’s not only the software that’s great, but also the community around this project.
 I have seldom experienced such a friendly and helpful community that you can really ask about everything to do with school and IT.

 - Captive portal with RADIUS authentication and vouchers